valenzuela12/numeric_2024/website/gradsyllabus.rst

 Project
 -------

--  Done in groups of three.
+-  Done in groups of three or four.
 Chosen in consultation with your research supervisors and the instructors.
-Should be choosen before the elective labs.
+Should be chosen before the elective labs.

 -  Time scale three and half weeks.